Skip to content

 Tip 1: Decide which type of Indian Visa you want

-Regular Visa: To apply for a regular Visa, such as the 10 year tourist Visa, you need to apply at an Indian mission.
+Regular (paper) Visa: To apply for a regular Visa, such as the 10 year tourist Visa, you need to apply at an Indian mission.
 You have to apply online first, print the form and bring it to your local consulate or the outsourcing company.
 There is a three step Indian Visa application process.
 You can read the detailed instructions here.

 There will be many very specific rules, such as the exact dimensions of the photos you need to bring.
 If you don’t follow the guidelines precisely, and to the letter, they will not accept your application.
 Likewise if there are any mistakes, such as a name misspelled.